Small business rebate

 We offer rebates to small businesses and sole traders in NSW who buy and install equipment that makes their workplace safer.

 The small business rebate gives up to $500 back to small business owners who buy and install eligible safety items to address a safety problem in their workplace.

-Read below for al the information you'll need.
+Watch the video and read below for all the information you'll need.

 If you meet all the following criteria, you are eligible to apply for a small business rebate

 - you have attended an eligible event (eg free SafeWork NSW safety workshop, webinar), or had an advisory visit from a SafeWork NSW officer

 - you are a small business or sole trader who employs less than 50 people (equivalent full time)